Older people should be able to choose where they live

 The article explains how it has been proven that, by allowing older citizens to retain their independence - which is achieved in part through the installation of mobility aids - they are able to ’blossom’, as they can generally do more for themselves without becoming frustrated.

-The All Party Parliamentary Group (APPG) on Housing and Care for Older People, chaired by Lord Best, released a report in 2012 entitled ‘Housing our Aging Population: Plan for Implementation’ (‘HAPPI’) which outlines ways in which housing could become better suited to older generations.
+The All Party Parliamentary Group (APPG) on Housing and Care for Older People, chaired by Lord Best, released a report in 2012 entitled ‘Housing our Ageing Population: Plan for Implementation’ (‘HAPPI’) which outlines ways in which housing could become better suited to older generations.
 Changes such as building more well-designed housing in which stair lifts for the elderly can be easily fitted into properties could dramatically impact on health, with evidence from the report suggesting that, if more housing met with HAPPI standards, it would reduce the need for NHS and social care services amongst the elderly population.

 A need for change